AU-Health/Old-Au-Health-App/Database/README.md

 1. Click on the link [here](https://www.apachefriends.org/index.html)
 1. Download XAAMP for your OS
-    *(For Mac) If you have errors downloading the file above, go to https://sourceforge.net/projects/xampp/files/ or https://www.apachefriends.org/download.html          -> "More Downloads."
+    * (For Mac) If you have errors downloading the file above, go to https://sourceforge.net/projects/xampp/files/ or https://www.apachefriends.org/download.html          -> "More Downloads."
 Click on “XAMPP Mac OS X” folder.
 Download the latest one (folder on the top).
 Click and download “xampp-ox-#-installer.dmg” NOT the            “xampp-ox-#-vm.dmg”
-1. file which was downloaded
+1. Open file which was downloaded
 1. (For Windows) If warning pops up for Windows with UAC and msConfig,
     1. Click on Windows Search bar and type "Run"
     1. Enter "msconfig" and click "OK"